 The symptoms of Chlamydia in the anus are not very pronounced like that of genital chlamydia, which means it is not easily detectable as well.
 The most common symptoms of rectum chlamydia include discomfort, itches, and pain in the rectum.
 Discharges and blood coming out of anus are also common symptoms.
 Chlamydia being an infection that is not easily detectable is not so much a great thing as it can cause severe health complications when not detected early enough.

 What is the treatment for Chlamydia in the anus?

 The treatment for Chlamydia, in general, is to administer antibiotics.
 Whether it is genital or anal, antibiotics generally work for Chlamydia.
 Using tetracycline for a week works effectively, and throughout the period of taking medication, the infected patient should stay away from sex and sexual activities.

 How to prevent Rectal Chlamydia

 The best method of preventing chlamydia is to wear condoms (see our products) before every sexual intercourse.
 You should also reduce the number of sexual partners that you have.
-Go for regular tests if you know you have put yourself at risk or get a Chlamydia home test kit.
-The home test kit only works for genital infections, however.
+Go for regular tests if you know you have put yourself at risk or get a Chlamydia test kit kit.
+The test kit kit only works for genital infections, however.
 The proven and tested method of preventing Chlamydia is to play safe.
 Keep yourself protected at all times and know your sexual partners well enough.